Measuring Behaviours of Concern with the BoCAI

 We know that many children with NDDs have behaviours of concern (BoC), but we do not know who is impacted by these behaviours and how significantly.
 Without this knowledge, we cannot help this population to the best of our abilities.

 Part of the reason why we have this knowledge gap is because we do not have a good way to measure BoC.
 Existing measurement instruments do not meet the current needs of the community as they include outdated language and behaviour classifications, exclude many behaviours which caregivers report as impactful, and do not have objective ways to measure how severe a behaviour is, impacting how they can track changes in behaviours.
-Therefore, in collaboration with diverse individuals with lived experiences, we have developed the Behaviours of Concern Assessment Instrument (BoCAI), an inclusive and comprehensive instrument to measure BoC in neurodiverse individuals.
+Therefore, in collaboration with diverse individuals with lived experiences, we are developing the Behaviours of Concern Assessment Instrument (BoCAI), an inclusive and comprehensive instrument to measure BoC in neurodiverse individuals.

 Collaborators: